Return to Library Home Page

 Form & Character: Vigorously vining, vibrant, tough, wirey, and colorful.

-Growth Habit: Evergreen, perennial semi-woody vine, twining by tendrils to 30 feet, needs structural support to climb, sprouts from base.
+Growth Habit: Evergreen, perennial semi-woody vine, moderately aggressive, twining by tendrils to 30 feet, needs structural support to climb, sprouts from base.

-Foliage/Texture: Opposite, compound leaves (trifoliate), two somewhat thick and leathery leaflets that are 3 to 6 inches in length and 2-inches wide with a protruding long slender branched tendril in between the two leaflets instead of a third leaflet; medium texture.
+Foliage/Texture: Opposite, compound leaves, two somewhat thick and leathery leaflets that are 3- to 6-inches long and 2-inches wide with a protruding long slender branched tendril in between the two leaflets instead of a third leaflet; medium texture.

-Flowers & Fruits: Reddish orange, tubular trumpet flowers, usually in clusters, petals fused, corolla yellow; fruits are indehiscent, sharply elongated, brown capsules (4- to 8-inches long) containing many flat-winged seeds.
+Flowers & Fruits: Reddish orange, tubular trumpet flowers, usually in clusters, petals fused, corolla yellow, sometimes fragrant like mocha; fruits are indehiscent, sharply elongated, brown capsules (4- to 8-inches long) containing many flat-winged seeds.

 Seasonal Color: Flowers during winter and early spring.